 Terri Hills , Children and family ministries

 Carol Linboom, Secretary

 Sarah Nelson, Senior Warden

-If you are a parishioner at St. Luke's or a new person to St. Luke's.
-We are glad you are here!
-If it is your first time worshiping with us, there are a couple things you make want to know.
+If you are a parishioner at St. Luke's or a new person to St. Luke's, we are glad you are here!
+If it is your first time worshiping with us, there are a couple of things you may want to know.
 One is that in the Episcopal Church, we truly welcome everyone, wherever you might be on their journey of faith.
-During the service, page numbers are listed in this bulletin and are also announced by the celebrant.
-You may choose to sit, stand or kneel during the different parts of the service; as we are each free to commune with God in ways that are most meaningful and comfortable to us.
-We also, welcome you to the altar rail to receive either Holy Communion or a blessing.
+You may choose to sit, stand, or kneel during the different parts of the service; as we are each free to commune with God in ways that are most meaningful and comfortable to us.
+We also welcome you to the altar rail to receive either Holy Communion or a blessing.
 Please sign our guest book so we can let you know about upcoming events, and join us for coffee hour following the service.
-If you have questions or would like more information about S. Luke's, please contact our Priest, Fr.
+If you have questions or would like more information about St. Luke's, please contact our Priest, Fr.
 Wes, at 858.688.7783 or email him at email@example.com.
 Thank you.